sealavi/Glicko-2-implementation/README.md

-C# Translation of Glicko-functions.cs includes both of the above functions, translated from R into C#.
+"C# Translation of Glicko-functions.cs" includes both of the above functions, translated from R into C#.
 ChatGPT was used to translate the functions.
 These functions have not yet been tested.